SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/README.md

 GCP must be prepared for the infrastructure state to be ensure by Terraform.
 This bootstrapping process will use manually run commands to create a dedicated GCP Project that will host the Terraform server.
 This Terraform GCP Project is a long lived home for Terraform.
 Because of this long lived status we can can wire up dedicated GCP Service Accounts.

----

-## Backstory:

 With a newly created Google Cloud, a beachhead must be established to enable the Foundation Layer to be ensured by Terraform.
 To accomplish this we will follow this excellent documentation from Google, [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) with a small change, naming the project "Operations".

 ---

-## The goal:
+## The goal

-Create an "Operations" project that will host the automation to build Google Cloud along with any internal tooling needed by the infrastructure.
+Create an "Operations" GCP Project that will host the automation to build Google Cloud along with any internal tooling needed by the infrastructure.
+This will be the "Ops environment" hosting all infrastructure needed to manage and maintain the entire GCP Org.
+The Ops environment would be on the same level as the dev, test, stage, production environments.

 Steps: